 ATHEX has identified business risk and financial risk as core risks within its risk management framework and have also implemented a Business and Financial risk management policy to compliment the framework.
 These documents contain clear and detailed approaches to the identification, measurement, monitoring and management of business risk, with various risk-based scenarios and KPIs having been identified.
-Since the framework and policies are set at ATHEX group level, it would be beneficial for ATHEXCSD to focus more on direct CSD risks.
+The framework and policies are set at ATHEX group level, however, and more direct CSD risk focus would be beneficial.

 Strong capital adequacy measures are in place, which include quarterly monitoring of ratios and other KPIs, along with stress testing scenarios carried out on an annual basis.
-Liquidity and profitability requirements are also monitored through the use of ratios and other metrics, but stress testing in this area could be enhanced further.
+Liquidity and profitability requirements are also monitored through the use of ratios and other metrics, but stress testing in this area could be enhanced.